ImHarshad1/Spring-Boot-Pratice/README.md

 - 🔹 Pagination & Sorting for scalable APIs
 - 🔹 Filtering with Query‑by‑Example (QBE)
 - 🔹 Custom Queries using JPQL & Spring Data conventions
 - 🔹 Global Exception Handling for clean error responses
+- 🔹 Lombok for boilerplate reduction & Validation API for entity constraints
+- 🔹 H2 Database for lightweight in‑memory persistence and testing
+- 🔹 Java Mail Sender integration for email notifications
+- 🔹 Spring Data REST to auto‑expose repositories as RESTful endpoints
+- 🔹 Spring Security with JWT for authentication & role‑based authorization

 ---

 ## 🔮 Upcoming Enhancements